PENN STATE HBG

 MIDDLETOWN, PA 17057

 Senel Poyrazli received her Ph.D. in counseling psychology from University of Houston, M.Sc. in counseling psychology from Northeastern University – Boston, and B.A. in psychological counseling and guidance from Hacettepe University - Turkey.
 Her clinical background includes working with adolescents, college students, adults, married/unmarried couples, and war veterans, and dealing with issues primarily related to relationships, psychosocial adjustment, decision making, depression, and trauma.
 Her research primarily involves college students’ and immigrants’ psychosocial and academic adjustment processes; with cross-cultural competency being an additional research interest.
-Most recently, she explored the reasons that cause international students to fail academically.
+Most recently, she explored the reasons that cause international students to fail academically, and the microaggressions Syrian refugee college students face.
 Dr. Poyrazli teaches counseling skills, interviewing and counseling, group counseling, theories of counseling, family therapy, internship, research methods, and multicultural competency.
 She was awarded a Teaching Excellence Award, Faculty Diversity Award, and Excellence in Research and Scholarly Activity Award by Penn State Harrisburg.
 She also received the Outstanding International Psychologist Award from the American Psychological Association (APA) Division 52 International Psychology, and the Excellent Contribution Award from the APA Society of Counseling Psychology International Section.

 Dr. Poyrazli is a fellow of the American Psychological Association (APA) in three divisions and is actively involved within the organization.
 For APA Division 52 (International Psychology), she served a 5-year term as the editor of the division’s official publication International Psychology Bulletin and chaired the division’s Long-Range Planning Committee.
 She served as president-elect in 2013, president in 2014, and past-president in 2015.
 For APA Division 17 (Society of Counseling Psychology), she chaired the International Student Mentoring and Orientation Committee (IMOC) and served for three years as a reviewer for the division's APA conference program.
 Within Division 1 (General Psychology), Dr. Poyrazli served as an associate editor for the division’s newsletter, The General Psychologist.